puniverse/capsule/README.md

 ### Capsule's Cache

 By default, Capsule will extract the capsule JAR's contents -- except for class files placed directly in the JAR -- into a cache directory.
 If the
 `Extract-Capsule` manifest attribute is set to `false`, the JAR will not be extracted.
-The value of the `Extract-Capsule` attribute, can be overridden with the `capsule.extract` system property, as in `java -Dcapsule.extract=true -jar app.jar`.

 The capsule will be extracted once.
 Following run will compare the JAR's modification date with that of the cache, and will re-write the cache only if the capsule JAR is younger.
 You can force re-extraction of the capsule with `-Dcapsule.reset=true`.